-Download this booklet http://www.clanmacleodparliament.org/2014-books.html.
-This version was last printed on Thursday, 10 July 2014 at 14:28
+Download this booklet from the "More information" page at www.clanmacleodparliament.org This version was last printed on Sunday, 24 June 2018 at 16:18

 Welcome!

 Along with other MacLeods, you are about to begin a fascinating adventure in Scotland.
 You will have an opportunity to explore your heritage, visit places of renowned natural beauty, and greet both old and new friends.